-OSBP that is efficient and secure is of mutual interest to participating states, and the bilateral agreement must clearly stipulate areas of cooperation and associated responsibilities towards each State.
+In international law, reciprocity describes an environment in which states agree to cooperate on a matter of mutual interest by balancing rights and responsibilities towards one another.
+An OSBP that is efficient and secure is of mutual interest to participating states, and the bilateral agreement must clearly stipulate areas of cooperation and associated responsibilities towards each state.
 Areas of cooperation would include hosting arrangements, and a reciprocal application of border control and enforcement laws, systems and procedures in the territory where the CCZ is located.

-4.4.4 Harmonising procedures
+4.4.4 Simplification and harmonisation in coordination

 Establishing OSBPs requires harmonised border crossing procedures for people, goods and conveyances.
 Designing buildings and facilities, ICT systems and traffic segmentation without consensus on new processes and procedures will result in ineffective OSBPs.
-The OSBP bilateral agreement or manual should clearly stipulate the new processes and procedures that will be harmonised to allow for border controls to be processed expeditiously.
-This will include harmonisation of procedures in the following areas:
+The OSBP bilateral agreement or manual should clearly stipulate the new processes and procedures that will be harmonised to allow border controls to be processed rapidly.
+This will include harmonising procedures in the following areas:

-- alignment of opening hours for OSBP partner States
+- Aligning opening hours for OSBP partner states

-- information sharing by countries
+- Information sharing by countries

-- sharing facilities, equipment and other resources by border agencies (e.g. scanner, weighbridges, sniffer dogs, etc.)
+- Sharing facilities, equipment and other resources by border agencies (e.g. scanners, weighbridges, sniffer dogs, etc.)

-- traffic segmentation
+- Traffic segmentation

-- sterility of the OSBP
+- Sterility of the OSBP

-- payment of levies for the use of the OSBPs
+- Paying levies to use of the OSBPs

-- jurisdiction in case of offences
+- Jurisdiction in case of offences

-- preclearance
+- Preclearance

-- privileges and immunities of foreign officers.
+- Privileges and immunities of foreign officers.